-Our elected officials and administration consider many factors when setting the School District's 2018-2019 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2019-2020 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
-The state foundation allowance revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2018-2019 budget was adopted in June 2018, based on an estimate of students who will enroll in September 2018.
-Approximately 75.0 percent of total General Fund revenue is from the foundation allowance.
+The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
+The 2019-2020 budget was adopted in June 2019 based on an estimate of students who will enroll in September 2019.
+Approximately 67.1 percent of total General Fund revenue is from the foundation allowance.
 Under state law, the School District cannot access additional property tax revenue for general operations.
-As a result, School District funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2018 school year, we anticipate that the fall student count will be approximately 35 students above the estimates used in creating the 2018-2019 budget.
-Once the final student count and related per pupil funding is validated, state law requires the School District to amend the budget if actual School District resources are not sufficient to fund original appropriations.
+As a result, district funding is heavily dependent on the State's ability to fund local school operations.
+Based on early enrollment data at the start of the 2019 school year, we anticipate that the fall student count will be close to the estimates used in creating the 2019-2020 budget.
+Once the final student count and related per pupil funding are validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations.

-Since the School District's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the state's ability to collect revenue to fund its appropriation to the School District.
-The State periodically holds a revenue-estimating conference to estimate revenue.
-Based on the results of the most recent conference, the state estimates funds are sufficient to fund the appropriation, including a foundation allowance increase of \$240 per pupil.
+Since the School District's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District.
+The State periodically holds a Revenue Estimating Conference to estimate revenue.
+Based on the results of the most recent conference, the State estimates funds are sufficient to fund the appropriation, including a foundation allowance increase of \$240 per pupil.